Mbed-TLS/mbedtls/docs/psa-transition.md

    Alternatively, call `psa_key_derivation_key_agreement` to use the shared secret directly in a key derivation operation (see “[Performing a key agreement](#performing-a-key-agreement)”).
 6. Call [`psa_destroy_key`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__management/#group__key__management_1ga5f52644312291335682fbc0292c43cd2) on `key_id`, and free the memory buffers.

-Steps 4–5 are only performed once for ephemeral Diffie-Hellman, but repeated multiple times for static Diffie-Hellman.
+Steps 4–6 are only performed once for a "true" ephemeral Diffie-Hellman.
+They may be repeated multiple times for a "fake ephemeral" Diffie-Hellman where the same private key is used for multiple key exchanges, but it not saved.

-#### Translating a legacy key agreement TLS server workflow
+#### Translating a legacy ephemeral key agreement TLS server workflow

-The legacy API offers the following workflow for a Diffie-Hellman key agreement in a TLS server.
-This workflow can also be used with other protocols, on the side of the party that selects the curve or group and sends its public key first.
+The legacy API offers the following workflow for an ephemeral Diffie-Hellman key agreement in a TLS 1.2 server.
+The PSA version of this workflow can also be used with other protocols, on the side of the party that selects the curve or group and sends its public key first.

 1. Setup phase:
     1. Initialize a context of type `mbedtls_ecdh_context` or `mbedtls_dhm_context` with `mbedtls_ecdh_init` or `mbedtls_dhm_init`.